 He is committed to the vision for the unity of the Church contained in the ecumenical and prophetic movement ‘True Life in God’.

-He has close links with the bishops of the Christian Episcopal Church in the USA and Canada.
+He was consecrated as a missionary bishop to the UK and Europe by the Christian Episcopal Church of the USA and Canada.